skylicht-lab/skylicht-engine/README.md

 ### Samples\Particles
 Skylicht Particle Component is a cleanup version of [SPARK](https://github.com/Synxis/SPARK).
 We have optimized by GPU Billboard Instancing.

-This is demo code how to create particle system and use [imgui](https://github.com/ocornut/imgui)
+This is a demo showing how to create a particle system and use [imgui](https://github.com/ocornut/imgui)

 #### Basic particle
 <img src="Documents/Media/Samples/sample_particles.jpg"/>